 Step 2 – Replication: Concept and Measurement Artifact in Multiple Values and Value Conflict Models, by Arthur Miller, Tor Wynn, Phil Ullrich and Mollie Marti, Political Research Quarterly, Vol. 54, No. 2, Jun., 2001.

-“We are concerned that the line of conceptual and measurement work reflected in MVM, and more broadly in similar, related work as summarized in MVM, borders on truism and measurement artifact. (…) If we cannot even reproduce the original results using the same publicly available data, there is no need for further commentary.”
+“We are concerned that the line of conceptual and measurement work reflected in MVM, and more broadly in similar, related work as summarized in MVM, borders on truism and measurement artifact. (…) Given that we carefully checked and double-checked these results, we can only conclude that the MVM authors made a simple coding mistake … While these analysis errors are not significant enough to dismiss this article totally, they are troublesome, particularly given the professional standing of the senior authors.”

 Step 3 – Answer from original author: A Reply to Miller et al.: Replication Made Simple, by Mark Peffley, Pia Knigge and Jon Hurwitz, Political Research Quarterly, Vol. 54, No. 2, Jun., 2001.